 First things first, let’s examine what a credit report usually contains.
-An average credit report examines your debt and payment activity – usually based on loans, credit cards and payments and then takes all of these payments to come up with an average score.
-This score indicates to lenders whether or not you are a reliable and trustworthy borrower as it demonstrates your fiscal responsibility.
+An average credit report examines your debt and payment activity – usually based on loans, credit cards and payments and then takes all of these payments to create an average score.
+This score indicates to lenders whether or not you are a reliable and trustworthy borrower, as it demonstrates your fiscal responsibility.

 Veda, Australia’s largest credit bureau, is also included in many credit reports.
 Vedascores range between 0-1200, with good scores ranging from 600 onwards.
-The VedaScore is another tool used by lenders to assess credit applications when it comes to loans or more lines of credit.
+The VedaScore is another tool lenders use to assess credit applications regarding loans or more lines of credit.

 1) Misleading information

 As mentioned earlier, credit reports can sometimes be erroneous and may contain misleading information.
-This could include errors when it comes to the number of credit lines established, wrong payment dates and/or any other sort of information that could paint a misleading picture for lenders evaluating your application.
+This could include errors regarding the number of credit lines established, wrong payment dates and/or any other information that could paint a misleading picture for lenders evaluating your application.